 Where To Complain About Nursing Home Abuse and Neglect

-When There Is an Immediate and Serious Threat to Patient Health and Safety then contact the person (s) that can immediately correct the problem.
+When there is an immediate and serious threat to patient health and safety contact the person (s) that can immediately correct the problem.
 Options include:

-- Head Nurse, Social Worker or Nursing Home Complaint Coordinator in the Nursing Home where a loved on resides
+- Head Nurse, Social Worker or Nursing Home Complaint Coordinator in the Nursing Home where a loved one resides

 - Local law enforcement

-If these do not remedy the situation, then contact our legal team via our nursing home complaint hotline at (201) 488-4644.
+If these do not remedy the situation, then contact a specialist at Howard Law via our nursing home complaint hotline at (201) 488-4644.

 For all other cases, we suggest contacting the Head Nursing Home Complaint Coordinator first.
 If the issue is not addressed within a week, then escalate the complaint to the New Jersey State Ombudsman or consult with our team.